-&lt;sup>1 2002 Bain Report; 2013 Sir Ken Knight Review; and 2015 Adrian Thomas review
+1 2002 Bain Report; 2013 Sir Ken Knight Review; and 2015 Adrian Thomas review

-&lt;sup>2 13/06/2013 - Oldham St, death of FF Stephen Hunt; 22/05/2017 - Manchester Arena death of 22 people; 14/06/2017 - Grenfell Tower fire causing 72 deaths
+2 13/06/2013 - Oldham St, death of FF Stephen Hunt; 22/05/2017 - Manchester Arena death of 22 people; 14/06/2017 - Grenfell Tower fire causing 72 deaths

-Ref No Current Role of Operational Firefighting Crews In Place Why (FF - Role Map) Wider Supporting Evidence to consider implementing / retaining activity 110 Olons Yes / No Relevant elements taken from role map implementing / returning doctvity Respon nding 1 Maintain operational readiness at all times through competence training and exercising to ensure efficient and effective response to all emergency situations within the National Framework.
-(Including terrorist events - MTA) Yes (Some elements, due to broadening of the role) FF2 Take responsibility for effective performance FF3 Save and preserve endangered life FF4 Resolve Operational Incidents FF5 Protect the environment from the effects of hazardous materials FF6 Support the effectiveness of operational response FF9 Drive, manoeuvre and redeploy fire service vehicles Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) Lord Kerslake Review into Manchester Arena (2018) GMS 8 Safer, Stronger Communities HMICFRS assessn Maraudi ment.
-This is supported by the Learning Manage ing Terrorist Attack (MTA) is seen as part of the ement System broadening o (LMS) covering all themes and audited using t f the role of a Firefighter and therefore at the he eart of ongoing pay negotiations.
-1a Support recommendation to maintain current Yes / No 2 Take part in continuous training and learning programmes to achieve and maintain competence levels.
+Ref No Current Role of Operational Firefighting Crews In Place now Why (FF - Role Map) Wider Supporting Evidence to consider implementing / retaining activity Yes / No Relevant elements taken from role map Respon nding 1 Maintain operational readiness at all times through competence training and exercising to ensure efficient and effective response to all emergency situations within the National Framework.
+(Including terrorist events - MTA) Yes (Some elements, due to broadening of the role) FF2 Take responsibility for effective performance FF3 Save and preserve endangered life FF4 Resolve Operational Incidents FF5 Protect the environment from the effects of hazardous materials FF6 Support the effectiveness of operational response FF9 Drive, manoeuvre and redeploy fire service vehicles Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) Lord Kerslake Review into Manchester Arena (2018) GMS 8 Safer, Stronger Communities HMICFRS assessn intenance of skills (MOS) package for operatior nent.
+This is supported by the Learning Manage ing Terrorist Attack (MTA) is seen as part of the ement System (LMS) covering all themes and audited using t 1a Support recommendation to maintain current approach to m naintaining emergency preparedness Yes / No 2 Take part in continuous training and learning programmes to achieve and maintain competence levels.
 Yes FF2 Take responsibility for effective performance FF7 Support the development of colleagues in the workplace Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS 3 Maintain the required level of personal fitness necessary to carry out all the duties of a firefighter, taking responsibility for maintaining personal fitness, health and wellbeing.
 Yes FF2 Take responsibility for effective performance FF4 Resolve Operational Incidents Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS 4 Maintain all firefighting and emergency equipment in a state of readiness including cleaning and testing as required and to approved standards and procedures.
-Yes FF6 Support the effectiveness of operational response FF4 Resolve Operational Incidents Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS 5 Operation Be aware of general and specific risks, possible hazards and water supplies to be found within the Fire Station area.
-Yes FF6 Support the effectiveness of operational response FF4 Resolve Operational Incidents Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS nation System, which is in turn supplemented by 7(2)(d)
+Yes FF6 Support the effectiveness of operational response FF4 Resolve Operational Incidents Fire and Rescue National Framework for England (2018) Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS 5 Be aware of general and specific risks, possible hazards and water supplies to be found within the Fire Station area.
+Yes FF6 Support the effectiveness of operational response FF4 Resolve Operational Incidents Fire and Rescue Services Act (2004) Civil Contingencies Act (2004) GMS 8 Safer, Stronger Communities HMICFRS onal crews utilise the Mobile Data Terminals to ne ability to carry out sufficient visits and risk da nation System, which is in turn supplemented by 7(2)(d) and the complexity of the buildings within.